alexOlaru0131/Frequency-Response-calculator-based-on-the-resonance-phenomenon/README.md

 # Frequency-Response-calculator-based-on-the-resonance-phenomenon

-!This is a modified version, the first version modified the signals and I decided to not do that!
+**This is a modified version, the first version modified the signals and I decided to not do that**

 This projects shows how you can calculate the `frequency response (Bode plots)` based on the output and input signals.
 The system has `2 poles and no zeros` and has the following transfer function:

 ![alt text](transferFunction.png)